babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 - `start`: Runs the FPD daemon
 - `--home`: Specifies the directory for daemon data and configuration

-The daemon will start the RPC server for CLI communication then begin listening for incoming requests and finally initialize finality provider services
+The daemon will establish a connection with the Babylon blockchain and boot up its RPC server for executing CLI requests.

 You should see logs indicating successful startup: